Innovation at Unity CollegeA mission-driven, yet flexible mindset that rewards and supports intentional risk-taking

 By now, everyone at Unity College is very familiar with the “Life-Cycle of Higher Education” analogy as told by President Khoury: the higher education industry is like a cartoon caterpillar that enters its cocoon to begin an almost miraculous transformation into a very different being.
 During the months and even years in the cocoon, the caterpillar of higher education studies, reviews, researches, plans, and imagines its future.
 It studies every industry best practice, conducts listening tours, and audits itself until it understands itself as well as any institution can.
 After investment of a staggering amount of time and truly significant resources, the higher education caterpillar finally emerges from its transformative retreat, looks in the mirror, and smiles appreciatively at the very slightly more colorful and mildly more interesting, but largely unchanged, caterpillar smiling back at itself in the mirror.

 In 2014, the Unity College Board of Trustees adopted “Building a Beacon,” the ambitious strategic plan that called for an infrastructural framework that would provide the college with a platform from which to leap forward.
-As the strategic plan nears completion, the college finds itself with the financial, human, facilities, IT, and policy infrastructure needed to realize the next evolution of Unity College.
+As it transitions from Building a Beacon to the next strategic plan, Unity College finds itself with the financial, human, facilities, IT, and policy infrastructure needed to realize the next evolution of Unity College.
 As it begins to emerge from its cocoon and looks to the future, the Unity College butterfly may not be fully mature, but it is increasingly clear to those who know higher education best, that Unity College is clearly no longer a traditional higher education caterpillar.

 In summer of 2017, the Association of Governing Boards requested permission to develop and publish a case study on Unity College for their “Innovation in Higher Education” initiative.
 The initiative was published in Fall of 2017.
 The following is an excerpt from that case study where President Khoury explains why we have been slow to use the term “innovation” to describe our work.